By Acodis Pharma Team on January 29, 2026

 Side-by-Side Overview of Solution Categories

-• Smaller or mid-sized organizations benefit most from ML-powered review automation as a starting point.
+• Smaller or mid-sized organisations benefit most from ML-powered review automation as a starting point

-The right choice depends on your organization's maturity, resources, timeline, and strategic priorities.
+The right choice depends on your organisation's maturity, resources, timeline, and strategic priorities.

 Target the primary bottleneck first to achieve rapid efficiency gains with minimal disruption.
-Prove the value of digitalisation, structured data, and incremental change.
+Prove the value of digitalisation, structured data, and incremental change — before committing to larger investments.

-With the possibilities of digital review, assess potential to optimise the whole review process for maximum efficiency, speed and quality.
-Build integration into other systems (QMS, SAP).
+With digital review in place, assess opportunities to optimise the whole review process for maximum efficiency, speed, and quality.
+Build integrations into other systems such as QMS and SAP.

-Deploy Paper-on-Glass based on the digitalised MBR.
-Over time, connect MES and laboratory systems for complete digitalisation and automation.
+Deploy Paper-on-Glass based on the digitalised Master Batch Record.
+Over time, connect MES and laboratory systems for complete digitalisation and real-time automation.

 There is no one-size-fits-all solution for digitalising batch record reviews.
 Each technology category comes with specific trade-offs between cost, complexity, and impact.

-The key is to match technology choices to your organization's specific needs, maturity level, budget and strategic timeline.
-Software however is a space where incremental learnings and roll-out tend to be more rewarding than rigid all-or-nothing implementations.
+The key is to match technology choices to your organisation's specific needs, maturity level, budget, and strategic timeline.
+Software is a space where incremental learnings and roll-out tend to be more rewarding than rigid all-or-nothing implementations.